 A brief but thorough exam will then be completed by Dr. Butt.
 Building a comfortable and trusting relationship with Dr. Butt and his staff is a significant goal of our initial exam.

-To read more about your first visit, see our First Visit Page.
+To read more about your first visit, see our Patient Resources.

 There are five important questions that will be answered during the initial examination: